jirka-grunt/mx2mt/README.md

 - only beams non-overlapping within one staff are supported
 - bar lines & voltas are synchronized over all staves (and taken from first staff)
 - number of staves can't be changed
-- fermatas have fixed height
+- fermatas and tuplets have fixed height
 - automatic orientation of stems, beams, slurs and ties
 - guitar chords are in Czech (=German) notation: B -> H, Bb -> B
 - augmented, diminished and half diminished seventh is not supported in chords